BrentCOdland/BrentCodland.github.io/CV.md

 “Peirce’s Account of Truth and Inquiry”, Apeiron Society for the Practice of Philosophy, 2017.

+### Book Reviews

+"Frank Ramsey: A Sheer Excess of Powers", By Cheryl Misak.
+Philosophical Inquiries, 2021.

 ### Scholarships and Awards

 Ontario Graduate Scholarship, 2020, $15 000 (12 Months).